maiconjobim/rabbitmq-mcp-go/README.md

 3. Register the tool in the main application
 4. Add corresponding prompts in `internal/prompts/` if needed
 5. Document the tool in the tools README

+### Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.